Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Comparison with neutron stars and black holes

-The BH frequency is higher throughout by a factor of $0.22^{-1}=4.5$.
-If we observe $f$-modes from dark compact objects consistently with a frequency less than $\mathcal{R_{BS/BH}}$ times the expected BH frequency, it would be a smoking gun for massive BSs.
+The BH frequency is higher than the most compact BS configuration of the same mass throughout by a factor of $0.22^{-1}=4.5$.
+We thus conclude that BS $f$-modes are always lower than BH frequencies of the same mass by a factor of at least 4.5, i.e., $f_{BS}/f_{BH} < 0.22$.
+If we observe $f$-modes from dark compact objects with a frequency consistently less than $\mathcal{R_{BS/BH}}$ times the expected BH frequency, it would be a smoking gun for massive BSs, which is the main takeaway of this analysis.
 Note that a similar analysis for other potentials ($V(\phi)$), as well as for another type of BSs, e.g., Oscillatons and Proca Stars, is necessary to distinguish between different models for stars made of Bosonic DM.
 However, this still acts as a clear signature for distinguishing BHs from BSs.
+In general, for a BS of arbitrary compactness, the ratio is given by